Best Cookie Recipes; Double Chocolate Cookie Recipe & Oatmeal Chocolate Chip Cookies

 Preheat oven to 350F degrees.

-To shape dropped cookies, take up a little dough in a teaspoon and push it off with another spoon or knife onto a cookie sheet.
+To shape drop cookies, take up a little dough in a teaspoon and push it off with another spoon or knife onto a cookie sheet.
 Leave 2 to 3 inches between drops to allow for spreading.
 They are likely to be irregular in shape but with a little practice can result pretty much the same.
 Spread cookie recipes should be baked in a shallow pan; square or oblong.

 After baking and cooling, cut the cookies in squares or oblong shapes.